SoumyaJha813/Dice-Game/README.md

 # Dice-Game
-A game which decides winner between 2 players Reference from Udemy course-Full Stack development
+A game which decides winner between 2 players.
+Reference from Udemy course-Full Stack development